 In this article, I’m going to take a few moments to explain what high system resource usage is, and some of the common things that tend to lead to these conditions happening on your server.

-On servers there is a limited amount of resources available for use at any one given time, for all users on that server.
-The main resources that we monitor for high usage would be CPU usage, and disk usage.
+On servers, there is a limited amount of resources available for use at any one given time, for all users on that server.
+The main resources that we monitor for high usage would be CPU usage and disk space usage.

 Because there is a set number of CPU cores per server, the amount of time that your account can request processing time from the CPUs is limited on a shared hosting platform.
 One user monopolizing CPU usage even unintentionally can lead to delays for other user’s website requests, so this is why we monitor this usage and send out notices when we see problematic levels of CPU usage.

 Once the CPU has processed the instructions for the tasks it needs to complete for your account, it typically is going to require reading or writing information to the hard drive on the server.